Best Table Topics Questions Resource You Will Ever Need!

 In your answers, try to convey confidence and approachability.
 If you don't know how to answer the question, feel free to pivot.
 The point is to improve your impromptu speaking skills.

 - Practice makes perfect.
-Join a Toastmasters club and practice.
+Join a Toastmasters club and participate.

 Why is Table Topics important?